Why is my microwave sparking and crackling

 During the cooking process, small amounts of oil, grease, or food particles might escape from the food and stick to the wave guard cover where the heat from the magnetron will burn and ‘spark’, consequently damaging the wave guard cover.

-A damaged wave guard cover will cause frequent sparks every time you use the microwave over and will need to be replaced as quickly as possible.
+A damaged wave guard cover will cause frequent sparks every time you use the oven and will need to be replaced as quickly as possible.

 Damaged rack support

-If your microwave features a hook-like part, then this is your rack support.
-Sometimes, the support can become loose or the paint on the rack can wear out, when either of these things happens your microwave will spark during the cooking process.
+If your oven features a hook-like part, then this is your rack support.
+Sometimes, the support can become loose or the paint on the rack can wear out, when either of these things happens the result will be your microwave sparking during the cooking process.
 The rack support will need to be replaced as soon as possible if you notice sparks from this area of the oven.

-If you’re using utensils or cooking dishes that aren’t labeled as microwave safe, any sparks in your microwave might be related to these.
+If you’re using utensils or cooking dishes that aren’t labelled as microwave safe, any sparks in your oven might be related to these.